 Ely is a very small city located in the state of Minnesota.
 With a population of 3,223 people and just one neighborhood, Ely is the 223rd largest community in Minnesota.
-Much of the housing stock in Ely was built prior to World War II, making it one of the older and more historic cities in the country.
+Ely has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ely is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ely is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Ely who work in management occupations (13.94%), teaching (9.95%), and sales jobs (9.89%).